theodox/ta_101/TA coding 101.md

 ### Test if you can

-TA work makes it hard to completely embrace [test-driven development]().
+TA work makes it hard to completely embrace [test-driven development](https://news.codecademy.com/test-driven-development/).
 Because a lot of TA work happens inside complex environments that we don't control from end to end, it's hard to hit 100% test coverage without a lot of work.

+> Todo: add an appendix about viable - minimal TDD setups for Maya and Unreal

 However, tests are still an extremely valuable tool.
 Tests are particularly important if we want to make refactoring a regular, ongoing part of our work: refactoring is a far less scary prospect when you have tests which demonstrate that moving a file or renaming a method has not created surprising side effects.